Man arrested in attack on Salem housekeeper put on probation

 His report goes on, "when asked, (the victim) stated that although she is familiar with Boynton as being a temp worker for the hotel, she does not know him personally," describing only, "an occasional hi/hello."

 The case was closed last week when Boynton pleaded guilty to simple assault and witness tampering.
-A more serious charge of second-degree assault; strangulation was dropped in exchange for a lighter sentence.
+A more serious charge of second-degree assault; strangulation was dropped as part of the deal for a lighter sentence.

 He must be on good behavior for three years, or he faces three to six years in New Hampshire State Prison.
 Boynton has to stay away from the Holiday Inn and the victim.